Chaoses-Ib/ComfyScript/docs/Runtime.md

 - The outputs of output nodes (e.g. `SaveImage`) is not converted to result classes (e.g. `ImageBatchResult`).

   This may be changed in future versions.

-- Each node's module name will be added to their docstrings in the type stubs.

-  This can be used to figure out where a node came from.

 A complete example:
 ```python